Sabina Selimovic and Samra Kesinovic

 Sabina Selimovic (c.
 16 February 1999 – unknown), and Samra Kesinovic (c.
-25 September 1997 – unknown), were two teenaged Austrian nationals who at the height of the ascendancy of the Islamic State of Iraq and the Levant militia's conquests in the Middle East in April 2014, abandoned their family homes in Central Europe and illicitly travelled to Syria to join it.
+25 September 1997 – unknown), were two teenaged Austrian nationals who, at the height of the ascendancy of the Islamic State of Iraq and the Levant militia's conquests in the Middle East in April 2014, abandoned their family homes in Central Europe and illicitly travelled to Syria to join it.
 Their actions drew substantial media commentary due to the ongoing media reports of en masse barbarity that the Islamic State forces were engaging in, and raised questions as to why people of European extraction would be drawn to such an entity.

 Background

 Selimovic and Kesinovic were born in Austria to Bosniak immigrants who had fled the Bosnian War in the 1990s.
-Both girls were residents with their families in stable homes in Vienna, and are thought to have become radicalised after attending a local mosque in Vienna and reading about jihad on the internet.
+The Selimovics are originally from Zvornik and Kesinovic’s family is from Brčko.
+Both girls lived with their families in stable homes in the working-class area of Favoriten in Vienna.
+Their mothers wouldn’t allow them to wear the jilbab, but they did wear the headscarf.
+They are thought to have become radicalized after attending a local Salafist mosque in Vienna and reading about jihad on the internet.
+They were close friends with a slightly older Chechnyan-born boy who would also join ISIL in Syria; he died there.